Stream target details page in Wowza Video

 Overview tab

-Wowza CDN on Fastly and Custom stream targets have an Overview tab.
+Wowza CDN and Custom stream targets have an Overview tab.

 • Stream Name – The stream name Wowza Video uses to push the stream to the target.